Editor’s Note: This blog has been updated to reflect dates and information for 2018.

 Which iHeartHsv.com blogger wrote this?

 Heather is a recent University of Alabama grad and a marketing intern with the Huntsville/Madison County Convention & Visitors Bureau.
-When she’s not working or applying for jobs, she can be found with friends and family, cooking, or jogging (mostly walking) with her dog Brody around Huntsville.
+When she’s not working or applying for jobs, she can be found with friends and family.
+They enjoy cooking, or jogging (mostly walking) with her dog Brody around Huntsville.